 Although the Fund may invest substantially in cash deposits with credit institutions, cash equivalents, certificates of deposits and/or Money Market Instruments in certain circumstances, Shares in the Fund are not deposits and are different in nature to a deposit in that the investment is not guaranteed and the value of the investment is capable of fluctuation.
 Investment in the Fund involves certain investment risks, including the possible loss of principal.

+The Manager has appointed Altarius Capital Ltd. as a sub-investment manager to the Fund (the “Sub-Investment Manager”).
+The Sub-Investment Manager is authorized and regulated as an alternative investment fund manager by the Gibraltar Financial Services Commission with registration number FSC0155AIF and registered in Gibraltar with registration number 114825.

+The Sub-Investment Manager was founded in 2016 by financial specialists with a background of success in managing global portfolios, derivative instruments and alternative investments such as private equity strategies, real estate and commodities.

+The Sub-Investment Manager maintains a strong risk management culture, always focused on risk-adjusted returns, and it is committed to providing investors with transparent and detailed information.
+The Sub-Investment Manager’s international management experience covers every type of asset, based on the expertise of each member of their team.

 1. Interpretation